settylab/kompot/README.md

 # Kompot

-Kompot is a Python package for differential abundance and gene expression analysis using Mahalanobis distance with JAX backend.
+Kompot is a Python package for differential abundance and gene expression analysis using Gaussian Process models with JAX backend.

 ## Overview